Do you know who’s buying your products—and why? What convinces consumers to buy from your online shop?

-As the country’s largest consumer segment, Generation Y or Millennials exert significant influence on the Thai eCommerce landscape.
+As the country’s largest consumer segment9, Generation Y or Millennials exert significant influence on the Thai eCommerce landscape.

 Millennials seek convenience and safety when shopping online.
 Across different generations, though, it’s the cheaper prices found online that drive Thais to participate in eCommerce.
-A little over half (51.4 per cent) of Thai online shoppers are motivated by promotions and discounts.
-Greater product variety also encourages Thais to shop online, as do free and fast delivery and more payment options.
+A little over half (51.4 per cent) of Thai online shoppers are motivated by promotions and discounts.5 Greater product variety11 also encourages Thais to shop online, as do free and fast delivery and more payment options.

 If you mostly sell products through eMarketplaces, you may not have control over payment methods.
 You can, however, keep an eye on these platforms’ major eCommerce sales events and run promotions in advance.
 You can also make sure that you offer a wider—or at least superior—product range than your competitors.